ClaudioZandonella/trackdown/paper/paper.md

 # Summary

-Literate programming allows combining narrative text and code to produce elegant, high quality and reproducible documents.
-These are fundamental ingredients of modern open science fostering transparency and reproducibility of the scientific results.
+Literate programming allows to combine narrative text and computer code to produce elegant, high quality, and reproducible documents.
+These are fundamental requirements of modern open science workflows fostering transparency and reproducibility of scientific results.

-The main downside of literate programming, however, is the lack of appropriate tools for collaborative writing and editing of the document.
-Producing a document with a literate programming approach requires programming skills which complicates the collaborative workflows considering different backgrounds among collaborators.
-Furthermore, common version control systems (e.g., Git) are extremely powerful to collaborate on the code but less efficient and interactive for the narrative part of a document.
+A major downside of literate programming, however, is the lack of tools for collaborative writing and editing.
+Producing a document following a literate programming approach requires programming skills which can complicate the collaboration with colleagues who lack those skills.
+Furthermore, while commonly used version control systems (e.g., Git) are extremely powerful for collaborating on the writing of computer code, they are less efficient and lack the interactivity needed for collaborating on the writing of the narrative part of a document.
 On the contrary, common word processors (e.g., Microsoft Word or Google Docs) offer a smoother experience in terms of real-time editing and reviewing.

-`trackdown` overcomes these issues combining the strengths of literate programming in R with the collaborative features offered by popular word processor Google Docs.
+`trackdown` overcomes these issues by combining the strengths of literate programming in R with the collaborative features offered by the popular word processor Google Docs.

 # Statement of need